 Coming back on the main road we saw this old gateway with a small clock tower standing like an adamant old man refusing to let go.
 The trees are coming out of its lintel covering the clock.
 But the white gateway seems to be least worried about.
 All it wants you to know is how the Deodis of the bygone eras were and seems to be asking what have you made of the beautiful area today.

-Hanuman temple in Lal Darwaza area, once again a small temple with its deity’s saffron color all over it besides a huge tree.
+The Hanuman temple in Lal Darwaza area, once again a small temple with its deity’s saffron color all over it besides a huge tree.
 The small narrow gates sound intriguing.
-Not too far from here is Mahakali temple in pink with white Gopuram.
+Not too far from here is a Mahakali temple in pink with white Gopuram.
 There were many more things mentioned in the booklet that we could not locate.
 Neither the locals seem to know about them, may be the booklet is old.
 And the monuments no longer exist or may be another round of exploration is required.

 India never ceases to amaze with wonders it holds even in the humblest of its corners.